What is most important to you when choosing a HVAC company to do business with?

 With Sub-Cooled LLC, you will be in the top 10%

 Problems are not solved by equipment alone.
 A quality Heating and Cooling contractor will help you identify issues in your home, existing equipment, and discomfort your family may be experiencing.

-A good comfort specialist will not size your equipment solely on square footage of your house or assume your existing system is properly sized.
-It is the contractors responsibility to perform this calculation for your home.
+Do not size your equipment solely on square footage of your house or assume your existing system is properly sized!

 An over-sized system will have higher installation costs, more breakdowns, large temperature swings, and improper humidity control.
 An undersized system will constantly run, have higher energy costs, shorter life, and reduced comfort.

 Some of the factors that cause this range from over/under sized equipment, design and layout of the home, drafty windows, or poor insulation.
 Variable speed technology will allow your system to operate at different stages.
 This reduces these issues by running for longer periods of time, circulating and conditioning more air.

 Does your home get too muggy or dry certain types of the year?

 These symptoms range from dry skin, dandruff, bloody noses, increased static electricity, dry or sore throats.
 Humidifiers are a great way to solve all these issues and improve the comfort and indoor air quality inside the home.